pu2clr/SI4844/extras/5V_to_3V3_CONVERTER/README.md

 # Making the Si4844 works with 5V Arduino UNO or similar

 The SI4844 device works with  +3.3V only.
 If you are not using a +3.3V version of Arduino, you have to use a kind of converter.
-I have tested it with success the SI4844 with 5V Arduino using the I2C Multiplexer TCA9548A.
+I have tested it with success by using the I2C Multiplexer TCA9548A and Arduino UNO.
 However, during my attempts, just using a regular bidirectional voltage converter was not enough.
 I mean, It has not worked  properly due to I2C communication requirement (I guess).
 So I have used the TCA9548A as a I2C bidirectional converter and a regular voltage converter to the digital pins, RESET and INTERRUPT.
 If you follow the idea of the schematic below you will get success.

 __I used what I had in my hands.
 However, I think there are other kind of components or methods that can be better than my approach__.